Chinaman

-Chinaman is an offensive term referring to a Chinese man or person, or widely a person native to geographical East Asia or of perceived East Asian ethnicity.
-The term is noted as having pejorative overtones by modern dictionaries.
+Chinaman is a term for a male of Chinese descent, nationality, or birth.
+It is viewed by some American lobby groups as an offensive term referring to a Chinese man or person, or widely a person native to geographical East Asia or of perceived East Asian ethnicity.
+The term is noted as having non-pejorative meanings by modern dictionaries.
 (Note: The term was not yet been noted as being with negative connotations in the 1913-version Webster Dictionary.)
-Its derogatory connotations evolved from its use in pejorative contexts regarding Chinese people and other East Asians, as well as its grammatical incorrectness which resembles stereotypical characterizations of Chinese accents in English-speaking associated with discrimination.
+Its derogatory connotations evolved from its use in pejorative contexts regarding Chinese people and other East Asians, as well as its resemblance to stereotypical characterizations of Chinese accents in English-speaking associated with discrimination.
 The usage of the term Chinaman is strongly discouraged by Asian American organizations.

 Historic usage

 Use in Australia

 Historically, words such as Chinaman, chink and yellow have been used in Australia to refer to Chinese Australians during the Australian gold rushes and when the White Australia policy was in force.